RDFLib/pySHACL/README.md

 See above for the pySHACL command line util usage instructions.

 ## Docker
-Pull out the official docker image from Dockerhub:
+Pull the official docker image from Dockerhub:
 `docker pull docker.io/ashleysommer/pyshacl:latest`

 Or build the image yourself, from the PySHACL repository with `docker build . -t pyshacl`.